rajinder-yadav/gazeall/README.md

 ### Watch all files and sub-folders

-This will run the command and then start to watch file for changes to re-run command.
+This will run the command and then start to watch files under the "src" sub-folder for changes to re-run command.

 ```sh
 npx gazeall --run "node src/main.js" "src/**/*"